SELLING EVERYTHING TO TRAVEL- MY EXPERIENCE & A GUIDE

 Take multiple photos of the front, back and side of products.
 Try to so in good lighting- natural lighting is usually best.
 Sometimes, overhead or side lighting can cause glares, which don’t make your item look as presentable.

-On Shpock and GumTree, I experimented with their paid offerings.
+On Shpock and GumTree, I experimented with paid offerings.

-I was generally okay with spending a small amount on advertising if it was for a larger item (furniture or an appliance) I knew I’d see a bigger return on.
+I was generally okay with spending a small amount on advertising if it was for a larger item I knew I’d see a bigger return on (think furniture or an appliance).

 Another tactic to help your items surface- take advantage of the bump up features available on Facebook and GumTree to let you ‘move up’ your items after a certain amount of time has passed.

 In some posts on GumTree and Facebook Marketplace, I also showed multiple items together– offering a deal for buying several at once vs. individually.
 This worked well with moving pillows and other homewares, like picture frames, plants, plates and glasses.